-Transformative learning refers to transforming a problematic frame of reference to make it more dependable by generating opinions and interactions that are more justifie refers to the process 'by which perspectives, habits of mind, mind-sets transform are taken for granted in order to make them more inclusive' (Mezirow, 2000).
+Transformative learning refers to transforming a problematic frame of reference to make it more dependable by generating opinions and interactions that are more justified (Mezirow, 2000).
+Furthermore, it refers to the process 'by which perspectives, habits of mind, mind-sets transform are taken for granted in order to make them more inclusive' (Mezirow, 2000).
 Therefore, transformative learning involves generatinga frame of reference that is more inclusive and dependable and how it implies on expanded consciousness and contextual reality of the learning situation.
 In this, Mezirow's view of transformative learning echoes others' similar views.
-In particular, it has some resonance with Freire's dramatically and permanently alters our way of being in the world.
+In particular, it has some resonance with Freire's (1972) concept of conscientization which has been very influential in critical pedagogy discourse and emancipatory education circles.
+Both Mezirow's and Freire's work are reflected in the approach of the Centre for Transformative Learning that reflects deep structural shift in the basic premises of thought, feelings and actions.
+It is a shift of consciousness that dramatically and permanently alters our way of being in the world.
 Such a shift involves our understanding of ourselves and our self-location: our relationships with other humans and with the natural world (Morrell and O'Connor, 2002).